FishlandicFishy/lexicring/dict/fanum-tax.md

 ## Genalphid English

-Also Fanum-tax or fanum-tax, as per [Standardised Spellings](https://genius.com/33561732).
+Also [v] Fanum-tax or [v] fanum-tax, as per [Standardised Spellings](https://genius.com/33561732).

+Note that the noun form is preferably capitalised as "Fanum Tax".

 /ˈfænəm ˈtæks/